gitbls/sdm/Docs/Plugins.md

 There are no `--plugin` arguments for apt-file

-### `bootconfig`
+### bootconfig

-The `bootconfig` plugin configures the contents of /boot/config.txt.
+The `bootconfig` plugin configures the contents of /boot/firmware/config.txt.

 #### Arguments

 * **comment** &mdash; Append the comment to the end of config.txt.
 Comments can also be specified by an argument starting with `#` or `\n`.
 In the latter case, the comment is transformed to `\n# comment string` resulting in a blank line before the comment.
 * **inline** &mdash; If `inline` is provided as an argument (does not take a value), the plugin will replace existing settings in config.txt (if they exist) with any new value provided to the plugin.
 If it doesn't exist, or if `inline` is not provided, new arguments are appended to the end of the file.
-* **reset** &mdash; If `reset` is provided /boot/config.txt will be saved as /boot/config.txt.sdm.
-If no value is provided for `reset` then /boot/config.txt will be set to a null file.
-If `reset=/path/to/file` is provided, the specified file will replace /boot/config.txt.
+* **reset** &mdash; If `reset` is provided /boot/firmware/config.txt will be saved as /boot/firmware/config.txt.sdm.
+If no value is provided for `reset` then /boot/firmware/config.txt will be set to a null file.
+If `reset=/path/to/file` is provided, the specified file will replace /boot/firmware/config.txt.
 To work correctly, `reset` must be specified before any other arguments (this is not enforced or specifically logged by sdm).
 * **section** &mdash; The `section` argument takes a value like `pi4` or `[pi4]`, and appends the appropriately-bracketed section value to the end of config.txt preceded by a blank line.

 * **somename=somevalue** &mdash; All other key/value settings are presumed to be settings in config.txt and added to it.
 There is no validity checking, so typos are propagated.
 But, on the other hand, the `bootconfig` plugin doesn't need to be updated every time a brand new setting is added to config.txt.